so1taynguyen/64-bit_RISC-V_Heterogeneous_Dual-Core_Processing_System_with_Out-of-Order_Execution/README.md

 This graduation thesis presents a complete __RISC-V 64-bit SoC__ integrating a RV64IM integer CPU core and an independent RV64D double-precision FPU coprocessor.
 The FPU operates in parallel with the CPU using the Tomasulo algorithm (Reservation Stations, Register Renaming, Reorder Buffer) to enable true out-of-order execution, significantly reducing pipeline stalls and improving performance on floating-point workloads.
 The system also includes a Memory Management Unit (MMU), L1 instruction and data caches, and AXI4 interconnect for memory consistency and scalability.
 The design fully supports IEEE-754 double-precision arithmetic and has been verified with a parallel reference-model testbench.

+Special thanks to [Nguyễn Nhật Tân](https://www.instagram.com/ignhattn) for his dedicated collaboration throughout this thesis.
+His invaluable contributions to the FPU pipeline, Tomasulo dispatch unit, hazard handling, and overall system integration were essential to the successful completion of the project.

+We are also deeply grateful to Nguyễn Trường Phú (https://github.com/NTP17), whose open-source RV32I pipeline served as the foundational foundation.
+We inherited and extended his CPU core to build the RV64IM integer pipeline in this thesis.
+Without his solid base, this work would not have been possible.

+Additionally, we sincerely thank Taner Öksüz (https://github.com/taneroksuz) for his open-source FPU implementation, which provided the core base for our floating-point ALU (FP ALU).
+Without his solid foundation in IEEE-754 compliant arithmetic units, the development of our RV64D FPU would have been significantly more difficult.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>